vippsas/vipps-developers/contact.md

 ---
 END_METADATA -->

-# How to contact Vipps Integration
+# How to contact Integration Services

 <!-- START_COMMENT -->